RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

-.. _Deploy a composite docker-container(petclinic app with 2 container):
+.. _Deploy a multi-tier application using docker-container:

 Scenario 6 : Deploy a multi-tier application using docker container